andrei-kh/Snake-Game/README.md

 # 🐍Snake-Game
-Snake Game in Python with Pygame
+Snake Game in Python with Pygame for my university project